QMCPACK/qmcpack/docs/installation.rst

 compatible with the C and C++ compiler versions you plan to use.
 Supported versions are included in the NVIDIA release notes.

-Many of the utilities provided with QMCPACK use Python (v2).
+Many of the utilities provided with QMCPACK require Python (v3).
 The numpy and matplotlib libraries are required for full functionality.

-Note that the standalone einspline library used by previous versions of QMCPACK is no longer required.
-A more optimized version is included inside.
-The standalone version should *not* be on any standard search paths because conflicts between the old and new include files can result.

 C++ 14 standard library
 -----------------------